Union of People's Fedaian of Iran: Revolution

+During the revolution, Iran established a wide arrange of public offices scattered through most Iranian cities.
+They became gathering places for Marxism–Leninism pro-justice Iranian youngsters.
+The Fedaian's received 10% of the vote during the first elections after the revolution.
+The left-wing organization sought equality and leadership for the proletariat.
+The organizations took part in protest movements against the new regimes and repressive policies.

-While the group had a favorable social and political position from which to organize, it failed to achieve its goals.
+While the group had a favourable social and political position from which to organize, it failed to achieve its goals.
 Some surmise that this was due to a lack of necessary political experience, an unclear view of how the people could be organized, and no comprehensive agenda.

 Split

+The first reaction to this failure resulted in the split of the organization into two parts: the Majority and the Minority.